ksenia-ekshova/nft-tests/README.md

 ## Github Actions

 The project is configured to use Github Actions.
+The configuration file for autorun is `.github/workflows/ci.yml`.
-The configuration file is `.github/workflows/main.yml`.
+The configuration file for manual run is `.github/workflows/manual.yml`.
-Environment variables are set via Secrets
+Environment variables are set via Secrets.
 Image for Manual workflow sets via Githun Actions => Manual Workflow => Run Workflow

 Example value for Ports for image backend `4000:4000` Example value for Docker image backend `evercoinx/faraway:nft-collection-deployer-backend`

-Automatic run of CI is configured to start with every push into the `main`
+Autorun of CI is configured to start with every push into the `main`

 ## Local installation